nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 > - You can use the [Low-Level Property](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.wipRegex`
 >   to change the token that SmartGit uses for `WIP` rewording, by editing the RegEx expression,
 >   and you can change the WIP prefix inserted by SmartGit by editing the `ai.commitMessageRewording.wipPrefix` setting.

+## Errors and Troubleshooting

+If errors occur during the interaction with the AI, SmartGit will show that an error has occurred, with details about the error.

+Common errors include:

+- 404 / Resource Not Found - This usually means that the `url` setting in the `[ai-llm]` section as set in the git config file configuration has not been configured correctly.
+Please consult LLM provider's instructions for connecting via their API, and ensure that the [integration config setting](../Integrations/AI.md) has been set correctly for the LLM.
+- The Git diff is too large - This means that the diff is larger than the configured `maxDiffSize` setting in the respective `[ai-commit-message]` configuration section of the git configuration file.
+Increase this setting if necessary, but also consider that adding unfocused commits with a large number of files and changes will be difficult to describe in a commit message, whether AI or human generated!
+- AI generation of the commit message failed - Request body too large for xxx model - This means that the LLM's maximum token input limit threshold has been exceeded.
+The number of tokens for free to use / public LLMs can be limited (e.g. 8000 tokens), whereas

+(but note that most LLMs support a maximum number of tokens per query, and that